 What happens if the weather is bad on the day of your boat charter?

-Weather is one of the most common concerns when booking a private boat charter in St Maarten.
-It’s a fair question — you’re planning a day on the water, often in advance, and you want to know what happens if conditions aren’t ideal.
+Weather is one of the most common concerns when planning a private boat charter in St Martin / St Maarten.

 Why this is a common concern